Habits for Inner Peace Without Burnout

 Step 3: Start Small, Stay Kind

 The nervous system thrives on gentle repetition.
 Start with one small, non-negotiable action each day.
 Something that takes less than two minutes.
-The purpose is not the habit itself — it’s to prove that peace can be simple.
+The purpose is not the habit itself.
+It’s to prove that peace can be simple.

 If you miss a day, don’t label it failure.
 Simply begin again.
 Each restart is a moment of grace.
 Inner peace grows from forgiveness, not force.